 A court hearing scheduled for February 2023 will go down in history.
-For the first time, an accused person will receive electronic legal counsel – in the form of a robot lawyer.
+For the first time, an accused person will receive electronic legal assistance - in the form of a robot lawyer.

 Who is behind the Robot Lawyer?

-The AI, which was introduced under the name “Robot Lawyer,” was developed by the U.S. company DoNotPay.
-Founder Joshua Browder had the idea many years ago to speed up public processes with the help of robots.
-For example, a chatbot has been helping citizens in the UK to automatically contest parking tickets and parking fines for many years.
+The AI presented under the name "Robot Lawyer" was developed by the US company DoNotPay (German: Zahle nicht).
+Founder Joshua Browder had the idea of speeding up public processes with the help of robots many years ago.
+For example, a so-called chatbot has been helping citizens in the UK to automatically contest parking tickets and parking fines for many years.
 Relevant information is first requested via a questionnaire, after which the chatbot checks the chances of success of an appeal.
-It also helps those affected to fill in and submit all the necessary documents.
+It also helps those affected to complete and submit all the necessary documents.

 How the robot lawyer works

 The robot lawyer goes one step further.
-The AI runs on a smartphone that the defendant carries in his pocket in court.
-Via voice recording, the app listens to the court’s arguments.
-Then, via AirPod headphones, the client transmits what and how the defendant should respond to the court.
-The robot lawyer is programmed to render facts correctly, while not exaggerating or being “too polite.”
-In addition, the AI is supposed to respond only to relevant statements, not rhetorical ones.
+The AI runs on a smartphone that the defendant carries in his trouser pocket in court.
+The app listens to the court's arguments via voice recording.
+The client then uses AirPod headphones to transmit what and how the defendant should answer the court.
+The robot lawyer is programmed to reproduce facts correctly, but not to exaggerate or be "too polite".
+Furthermore, the AI is only supposed to respond to relevant statements, not rhetorical ones.

 Controversial gray area

-DoNotPay’s use of an AI in the courtroom places it in a legal gray area.
-In many U.S. states, the use of a smartphone during a court proceeding is prohibited.
-The use of other internet-connected devices is also generally prohibited.
-For this reason, a state where people are allowed to use AirPods for accessibility reasons was chosen for Robot Lawyer’s launch – according to company founder Browder.
-The exact location of the trial, as well as the name of the person charged, has been kept under wraps by DoNotPay so far.
-The fear is too great that the responsible judge could find out about the planned test and prevent it at the last moment.
+By using an AI in the courtroom, DoNotPay is operating in a legal gray area.
+In many US states, the use of a smartphone during a court case is prohibited.
+The use of other devices connected to the internet is also generally prohibited.
+For this reason, a state in which people are allowed to use AirPods for accessibility reasons was chosen for the launch of the Robot Lawyer - according to company founder Browder.
+The exact location of the trial and the name of the defendant have so far been kept under wraps by DoNotPay.
+The fear is too great that the judge responsible could find out about the planned test and prevent it at the last minute.